docdyhr/pigame/README.md

 - Use conventional commit messages (feat:, fix:, docs:, etc.).
 - All code must pass tests and linting before submitting a pull request.
 - The canonical version is always stored in src/VERSION; all references must match.
+- All implementations (Bash, C, Python) must maintain compatibility with each other.
+- CI/CD pipeline will automatically verify your changes.

+## Security

+For security issues, please see [SECURITY.md](SECURITY.md) for our vulnerability reporting process.

 ## To-Do List